 A: Nothing!
 We will have an Oath with your name on it.
 Just stop by our check-in table on the way to your seat and sign it.
 After the Judge signs them, we will take them to WSBA.

 A: We understand that your loved ones want to share this special day with you, but space is limited and we want to ensure that your fellow admittees have seats for their loved ones too.
-So please try to respect the guest limit.
+So please try to respect the guest limit of two.

 A: The Presiding Judge will give the opening remarks.
 Then a special guest speaker, the KCBA President, and a board member of the Young Lawyers Division will each give an address.
 After which each admittee will be recognized individually (either by special presenters or asked to stand briefly).
 Finally, all admittees will stand together and recite the Oath.

 A: You and your guests are welcome to take pictures throughout the ceremony.
 Afterwards, you can get your picture taken with the Presiding Judge using your own camera.
 In addition, we will also have a professional photographer taking pictures that you can order.
 You will get an email when her pictures are uploaded.
 We encourage all new admittees to pose for a professional photo with the presiding judge; you don't need to decide if you wish to purchase until you get the email with additional information.
-If you join KCBA, you may request a complimentary copy of your photo by emailing our membership staff at email@example.com.
+If you join KCBA within 30 days of the ceremony, you may request a complimentary copy of your photo by emailing our membership staff at firstname.lastname@example.org.

 A: Immediately!
 You do not need to wait for your bar card to join KCBA.
 You can join here.

-A: If you join KCBA after April 1, 2019, New Admittee Dues are only $50 for your first year (join now and you’ll be good through June 30, 2020).
+A: As a new Admittee, dues are only $50 for your first year.
 You will also get two free sections ($80 value) and your choice of chapter from the Washington Lawyers Practice Manual ($75 value).

 A: Dues are as low as $95 – plus you’re still eligible for the two free sections and the free chapter of the Washington Lawyers Practice Manual.